frankxsu11ivan/PlotlyDiploy/README.txt

 	Refreshing the website and running developer tools is how the site was debugged.

 ---Project Overview of Belly Button
-	Java Script of current data regarding belly button crud. samples json is part of the interactive website.
+	Java Script of current data regarding belly button crud. samples json is part of the interactive website.attached is an image of the site. https://github.com/frankxsu11ivan/PlotlyDiploy